LuisGustavoBR/linuxtips-linux-for-cloud-native/01 - Hybrid Lab Environment and SSH/README.md

 ---

-# Module 1 - Lesson 3: Creating the Virtual Machine and Installing Ubuntu Server
+# Lesson 3: Creating the Virtual Machine and Installing Ubuntu Server

 ## 1. Creating the Virtual Machine